-(p) Fire barrier means a fire-resistant material or composite which is interposed between a combustible material and a potential ignition source or other combustible material.
+(p) Fire barrier means a fire-resistant material or composite which is interposed between a combustible material and a potential fire source.
 A fire barrier may be the upholstery cover fabric or a material located directly beneath the upholstery cover fabric.